ivanrlg/ItemUpload/README.md

 # ItemUpload

-The following repository shows how to split a list into sublists of size N in Business Central
+This repository is related to AL code on how to massively create/update Items with related tables in Business Central through a web services and also how to use GetCollectedErrors and ErrorInfo to queue the Items that would have errors but not stop the whole process.
+Of course, everything was an example, more fields and more validations could be extended.

 ![image](https://user-images.githubusercontent.com/21310111/216829663-b61d36d6-326a-47e7-bd9f-d116ddfd3fe7.png)